kharyam/mclug-cicd-demo/README.md

 9. Go back to the Jenkins page and wait for a new pipeline instance to begin

-10. Once the *Deploy to Development Server* stage is done, go back to the  Apache HTTPD page, refresh it, and note the background colore has changed
+10. Once the *Deploy to Development Server* stage is done, go back to the  Apache HTTPD page, refresh it, and note the background color has changed

 11. Go back to the jenkins page, click the box under "Deploy to Test Server"